colorizer/100-days-of-code/r1-log.md

 ### Day 27

 Today has been very short.
 So, tight schedule.
 I'm contemplating taking a break for a week.
 Read partly on BLAS and LAPACK.

+### Day 28

+Today, I've been trying out lapack and blas subroutines.
+Also, read on interoperability with other languages (f2py), hdf5 formats.

+### Day 29

+Today, I was introduced to IEEE 754 standards which defines arithmetic formats (including infinity, NaN), exception handling and so on.
+Also, read upon the bitwise operations available in Fortran.